Associate Professor in Peace and Conflict Research, and Director of Studies of the PhD Program.

-Her work is published or forthcoming in journals such as International Organization, Journal of Conflict Resolution, Journal of Peace Research, International Peacekeeping, and Conflict Management and Peace Science, for example, on the inclusion of rebel groups in peace accords, power sharing, spoiler management, the role of civil actors in peace agreements, and peacekeeping operations.
+Her work is published in journals such as International Organization, Journal of Conflict Resolution, Journal of Peace Research, International Peacekeeping, and Conflict Management and Peace Science, for example, on the inclusion of rebel groups in peace accords, power sharing, spoiler management, the role of civil actors in peace agreements, and peacekeeping operations.

 Nilsson is currently project leader of two research projects funded by the Swedish Research Council: one studying conflict linkages in civil wars, and one exploring the role of civil society actors in peace processes.
 In addition, she is a core group member of the research project “Resolving Jihadist Conflicts?
 Religion, Civil War, and Prospects for Peace” funded by Riksbankens Jubileumsfond, and a researcher within “ViEWS – a political Violence Early Warning System”, funded by the ERC.

 She is Associate Editor of Journal of Peace Research and on the Editorial Board of Conflict Management and Peace Science, and she has been a visiting fellow at the Peace Research Institute of Oslo (PRIO), Notre Dame University, University of Otago, and Stanford University.
-Nilsson is currently on the council of the Peace Science Society (International).
+Nilsson has previously served on the council of the Peace Science Society (International).